top of page

 Search

-Why kids lose their cool (and how science says we can help them calm down)
+Why kids lose their cool (and we can help them calm down)

-A mum’s journey into neuroscience, big feelings, and why I accidentally ended up writing a book for kids
+Welcome to my journey into neuroscience, positive psychology, mental health, and why I accidentally ended up writing a wellbeing book for kids.
+By Lena Way, author of Wellbeing Hacks.

-I only learned any of this because I was a mum desperately trying to understand why everyday frustrations—spilled cereal, lost shoes, a sibling touching literally anything—could lead to volcanic emotional eruptions.
+I only learned any of this because I was a mum who was desperate to help her kids, and understand why spilled cereal, lost shoes, a sibling touching literally anything could lead to volcanic emotional eruptions.

 • anger